skip-mev/pob/README.md

       ```

     b.
 Add the builder module to the list of module account permissions.
 This will
-    instantiate the POB module account on genesis.
+    instantiate the builder module account on genesis.

       ```go
       maccPerms = map[string][]string{